alperkumcu/alperkumcu.github.io/invited.md

 permalink: /invited/
 ---

-<p>Please get into touch via email if you would like me to talk at your event.
-If possible, I'd normally prefer not to attend all-male panels.
-Thank you.</p><br>

 <h3>2021</h3>

 <li>Gömülü - bedenlenmiş biliş bakış açısıyla dil ve bellek.
 17 March 2021.
 Zihin ve Bilinç Zirvesi, Ankara, Turkey.
 (English Title: Language and memory with a grounded-embodied point of view)</li><br>